 - RMHC Donation Boxes hosted in restaurants are the largest source of ongoing RMHC Global fundraising.

-- McDonald’s conducts an annual fundraiser in November called McHappy Day.
-Since 2002, it has raised $150 million for RMHC and children’s charities around the world.
+- McDonald’s conducts an annual fundraiser in November around the country.

 Although McDonald’s is our largest corporate donor, no company can solely fund RMHC programs and our projected growth.
 We need the support of the entire community and greatly value any support you can afford to RMHC, whether it’s through cash donations, your time or fundraising efforts.

 St. Pete West with 18 bedrooms opened in 1980.
-Adjacent to All Children’s Hospital, it was the first House in Florida.
+Adjacent to Johns Hopkins All Children’s Hospital, it was the first House in Florida.

-St. Pete East, our largest area House with 34 bedrooms, opened next to All Children’s Hospital in 1996.
+St. Pete East, our largest area House with 34 bedrooms, opened next to Johns Hopkins All Children’s Hospital in 1996.

-St. Pete Central opened in March 2010 inside the new Outpatient Care Center at All Children’s Hospital.
+St. Pete Central opened in March 2010 inside the new Outpatient Care Center at Johns Hopkins All Children’s Hospital.
 This house offer 14 bedrooms for all families with children receiving treatment in the hospital.

 Together, our Houses became a “home-away-from-home” and serve 2,000 pediatric families annually.
 The supportive environment at each of our Houses, offered through dedicated volunteers, staff and other residents, provides comfort and care to those who supply the love, understanding, nurturing and emotional support essential for their child’s recovery from illness or injury.